What is the Best Island to Visit in Hawaiʻi?

 Molokai

 I believe that Molokai is the best island for splitting your time between Molokai and another island, like Oʻahu or Maui.
 I say this because you will easily be able to see and do many of the best things on the island in just a few days.
-So, if you want to make the most of your time, you may only want to spend three or four days on Molokai and then fly elsewhere.
+So, if you want to make the most of your time, you may only want to spend two or three days on Molokai and then fly elsewhere.

 That being said, when I wrote about Molokai, I wrote about how I don’t believe the island is meant for everyone.
 I said this because Molokai really is that quiet!